lemonjacob/autologout/README.md

 # autologout
-auto logs out of your computer after 30 minutes of idle
+This task auto logs out of your computer after 30 minutes of idle.

-Download logout.xml and import.bat or the whole repository Run import.bat in the same directory as logout.xml Thats it your computer now logouts out after 30 minutes of idle
+Download logout.xml and import.bat or the whole repository.
+Run import.bat in the same directory as logout.xml.
+Thats it your computer now logouts out after 30 minutes of idle.